TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 ### Incoming and Outgoing Power

 The PU’s primary power source is the Battery Management System (BMS), which provides a regulated 5 V supply capable of delivering the required current for normal operation; this supply remains available when the board is operating from battery power alone and is intended to sustain at least one full game session [12].
 The PU also functions as a distribution point for peripheral power: the microphone receives power from the PU’s USB port, which also serves as its data interface [13]; the LCD display is supplied from the Pi’s 5 V power rail [14]; and the Control Unit (Arduino Nano) is powered via a USB connection to mini USB from the PU.
 These power relationships centralize voltage regulation and grounding through the PU to simplify cabling and ensure consistent operating voltages across subsystems.
+The logic level converter will be powered using the battery management system unit 5V rail as well as a 3.3V buck converter (included in power unit BOM) which will convert the 5V rail into 3.3V so that the HV port can be powered 5V and the LV port can be powered 3.3V.

 ### Peripherals Communications